na-na-hi/renget/archive/guier.md

 ***
 ***
 ###->What is there to do in-game?<-
-There is actually quite a bit to do right now, **barring any unforeseen bugs and glitches**.
-I will list out the current professions here, with a brief summary for each, and let you decide on what sounds more appealing.

-!!! note Missions can be accessed in your Mobi-Glass's "Contract" manager app.
-Try them all to see what you like, and don't burn yourself out on just doing one mindless grind for money.
-These can all be done solo.
+Here I will list out the current professions Star Citizen has to offer (in their alpha/incomplete state) with a brief summary for each, and let you decide on what sounds appealing to your preferred playstyle.
+Give each one a chance, and don't burn yourself out on just doing one mindless grind for money. **These can all be done solo.**

 - **[Mining](https://starcitizen.tools/Mining)**